Badge 101

 Understanding Panels

-- Applied Panel Badge is assembled using different panels (pieces).
+- Applied Panel Badge assembled using different panels (pieces).
 Below is an example of a panel badge.

 Engraving and Text Separators